SnappyRiffs/SnappyRiffs/README.md

-- 👋 Hi, I’m @SnappyRiffs
+- Hi, I’m @SnappyRif
-- 👀 I’m interested in ...
+- I’m interested in ...
-- 🌱 I’m currently learning ...
+- I’m currently learning how to use this
-- 💞️ I’m looking to collaborate on ...
+- I’m looking to collaborate on this page
-- 📫 How to reach me jadonjung3@gmail.com
+- How to reach me: jadonjung3@gmail.com

 <!---
 SnappyRiffs/SnappyRiffs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.